he-yang/JSON-to-Excel/source/profeatures.md

 |1|Meimei|meimei@school.com|123-456-7890|{"street":"123 School St","city":"Beijing"}|
 |2|Lily|lily@school.com|098-765-4321|{"street":"456 School Ave","city":"Shanghai"}|

-### Load JSON File(s)

-The Load JSON File(s) feature allows you to load multiple JSON files into JSON to Excel, and then convert them to Excel sheets.
-This feature is only available to users who have subscribed to JSON to Excel.

-After each conversion, a report will be generated, which includes:
-- The filename of selected JSON file(s)
-- The conversion result (success or failure)
-- The sheet name if success
-- The error message if failure

-Note: Max 20 files per conversion.

-#### Load JSON File(s) video demo
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DBd1LzD3HgA?si=jiBqCMlkY7YOBiMm" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+## 4.3 No Ads

+If you have a valid subscription to JSON to Excel, you will not see ads after a successful conversion with a valid Pro Code.

+Starting from the next launch (you can shut down JSON to Excel and then start it again), JSON to Excel will no longer display ads.

+Ads will be displayed if you do not have a valid Pro Code, or if you do not have a valid subscription to JSON to Excel.

+> Note, If you still see ads displayed from time to time, try to make a conversion with a valid Pro Code, then restart JSON to Excel.

-## 6.3 More features
+## 4.4 More features

 If you have subscribed, and would like to see more features, kindly please send us email at he.yang@wtsolutions.cn

-## 6.4 Pro Code
+## 4.5 Pro Code

-Pro Code is the `email address` you used during the checkout process of the JSON to Excel on Stripe.
+Pro Code is the `email address` you used during the checkout process of the JSON to Excel on Stripe or Paddle.
 This code is required to access pro features.

-## 6.5 Aftersale services

-You can contact us via email at he.yang@wtsolutions.cn for any questions or concerns.
-We will try our best to respond you within 24 hours, but not later than 72 hours.
-Please include your `Pro Code` in the email if your question is related to your subscription.